mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 ```

-Has you can see this time we got the right values also for the states (4,1) and (3,1).
+As you can see this time we got the right values also for the states (4,1) and (3,1).
 Until now we assumed that we had a policy and we used that policy to estimate the utility function.
 What to do when we do not have a policy?
 In this case there are other methods we can use.
 Russel and Norvig called this case **active** reinforcement learning.
 Following the definition of Sutton and Barto I will call this case the **model-free Monte Carlo control** estimation.

 Monte Carlo control
 --------------------